Is $70k a Good Salary in Zurich?

 Quick Answer

-70,000 is a below-average salary in Zurich, placing you above roughly 35% of earners.
-After taxes (~3.5% effective rate), your take-home is approximately $5,630/month.
+$70,000 is a below average salary in Zurich, placing you above roughly 35% of earners.
+After taxes (~3.5% effective rate), your take-home is approximately $5,629/month.
 A 1-bedroom apartment averages $2,800/month (50% of net income).

-Wondering if 70k is a good salary in Zurich?
+Wondering if $70k is a good salary in Zurich?
 The answer depends on several factors unique to Zurich's economy and your personal circumstances.
-In this guide, we break down exactly what 70k buys you in Zurich, from housing and groceries to taxes and savings potential.
+In this guide, we break down exactly what $70k buys you in Zurich, from housing and groceries to taxes and savings potential.

 Salary Rating in Zurich

-Below Average — Top 65%35/100
+Below average — Top 65% 35/100

 Zurich (pop.
-430k) is one of the most expensive compared to global metros, with a cost of living index of 115 (NYC = 100).
+0.43M) has a cost of living index of 115 (NYC = 100).
 Average 1-bedroom rent is $2,800/month and a monthly transit pass costs $100.
 It's considered a strong tech market with a tech score of 7/10.

 Zurich at a Glance